AlessandroChecco/agreement-phi/README.md

 python 3+, pymc3 version 3.3.
 See requirements files for tested working versions on linux and osx.

 ## Example
-Input is a matrix with NaN for missing values, every row is a different document.
+Input is a matrix with NaN for missing values, every row represents a different document, every column a different worker.
+Note that Phi does not take in account worker bias, so the order in which ratings appear for each document does not matter.
+For this reasons, missing values and a sparse representation is needed only when documents have different number of ratings.

 ``run_phi( data_phi,limits=[0,100],keep_missing=True,fast=True,njobs=4,verbose=False,table=False,N=500)``